 Did you know we host a live chat room?
 We are closed right now but will be back online:

 Ketamine (ket-a-meen) also known as ket, K or special K was first used as a recreational drug in 1965.
-Often referred to as a ‘horse tranquiliser’ it is used in veterinarian and human medicine.
+It is often referred to as a 'horse tranquiliser' as it is used in veterinarian and human medicine.
 It is also popular on the recreational drug scene; in dance clubs and during sex.

 It comes in an off-white powder or clear odourless liquid and can be snorted, injected into a muscle or swallowed in a cigarette paper (bombed).
 An average dose for snorting will give around 34 lines from a gram, for swallowing around 13 bombs from a gram and for injecting around 40 doses from a gram.
 These doses should not be taken as recommendations as dose varies depending on quality and product.